 of one another.

-Welcome to Raven Class – Miss McLeod and I hope you all had a wonderful half term break and are looking forward to the next half term.
+Welcome back – Miss McLeod and I hope you all had a wonderful Christmas and New Year and are looking forward to all that 2020 will bring.

 May I remind you that it is vital that your child’s P.E. kit is in school every day as this allows your child to change in the event of them becoming wet and/or muddy during morning break or lunchtime play.
-Please ensure that your child has kit suitable for the weather, as some days may now be getting damp/cooler and we will be outside as often as we are able.
+Please ensure that your child has kit suitable for the weather, as some days may be mild enough for us to be outside.
 In addition to shorts/skorts and a t-shirt, I would suggest that they bring a sweatshirt specifically for P.E., rather than wearing their school one – as it may get muddy and/or wet, and a pair of jogging bottoms.
 Please note that for your child’s safety, they need trainers to wear outside – the wearing of plimsolls is not allowed.
-Forest School will take place again after Christmas.

 Times tables will also be sent home weekly and again tested in school, usually on a Thursday.
 In addition to ensuring that your child completes the sheet they have been given, please help them to practise the relevant table every day, including the accompanying division facts, in whichever way you and your child prefer.
 The key instant recall maths facts for this half term are attached to this letter and it is essential that they are practised regularly to support your child’s learning.

-- Create a PowerPoint presentation, which they will deliver to the class, on a famous scientist or Inventor, such as Marie Curie or James Dyson
+- Create a PowerPoint presentation, which they will deliver to the class, on an aspect of the Indus Valley they have found particularly interesting.

-- Bake a Christmas food from another country to share with the class (no recipes containing nuts, please) and copy out and illustrate the recipe (by hand or using ICT) for those of us who are keen to replicate it at home.
+- Cook something using ingredients grown in the Indus Valley, such as grapes, dates, wheat, peas or pulses, to share with the class (no recipes containing nuts, please) and copy out and illustrate the recipe (by hand or using ICT) for those of us who are keen to replicate it at home.
 Please note that we are unable to reheat food and that if your child brings in something that is not easily portioned by being cut up (such as stewed fruit) we would very much appreciate disposable teaspoons/cups so that everyone who wishes to try it, may.